-Playa del Fuego (PDF) is a long running Burning Man regional, typically held every Memorial Day weekend, put on by FirePony Creative Society, a Maryland 501(c)(3) non profit.
-In the past few years, PDF has been on property in Tamaqua, Pennsylvania.
+Playa del Fuego (PDF) is a long running Burning Man regional, typically held every Memorial Day weekend, put on by FirePony Creative Society.
 On March 23, 2020, the Firepony Board of Directors voted to cancel Playa del Fuego 2020 due to the Covid-19 pandemic.
 This was just under 9 weeks before Memorial Day.

-In preparation for this decision, there was a call with the Art Grant Coordinator (Meta) and 2 board members (Ursula, a former art grant coordinator and current President of FirePony, and Smiles, a former volunteer coordinator and recent addition to the board) around communicating with art grant recipients about PDF cancelation1.
+In preparation for this decision, there was a call with the Art Grant Coordinator (Meta) and 2 board members (Ursula, a former art grant coordinator and current President of FirePony, and Smiles, a former volunteer coordinator and recent addition to the board) around communicating with art grant recipients about PDF cancelation2.
 In this call, the idea was floated that if PDF could not happen in person, an online digital event should be attempted.

-Overview and Summary
+VDF Overview and Summary